How did Jesus open your eyes ?

 “Those of the Pharisees who were with Him, heard these things and said to Him; We are not blind too, are we?
 Jesus said to them; If you were blind, you would have no sin.
 But since you say ‘We see”, your sin remains.”

-Jesus came into this world, to open the eyes of those who do not see, and to basically “close the eyes” of those who claim to see, but refuse to believe.
+Jesus came into this world, to open the eyes of those who do not see, and to basically “close the eyes” of those who claim to see, but who actually refuse to see!
 Jesus said; If you were truly blind, and had absolutely no way to see the truth, then you wouldn’t have any sin either.
 And the reason for that, is that God never demands anything from us, that is impossible for us to accomplish.
 It’s like saying; “..But sin is not imputed, where there is no law”.
 Romans 5, verse 13.

 But yet there’s plenty of people, who out of their own pride, say: I’m not blind, I can see perfectly well.
 And so there is a law for them.
 And when that person refuses to believe, and obey the law, then their sin remains, and it will condemn them.